 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

-A Bachelor of Science (Chemistry) will prepare you to take part in a process of inquiry, by both contributing to it and by using scientific knowledge to solve current problems.
+A Bachelor of Science with a chemistry major will prepare you to take part in a process of inquiry, by both contributing to it and by using scientific knowledge to solve current problems.
 The Chemistry program provides a strong background in the key topic areas of contemporary chemistry, including aspects of chemical theory in analytical, inorganic, organic and physical chemistry, with a strong emphasis on practical laboratory skills, and applications in contemporary research, industry and the environment.
 A research project is available to students in the final year of the degree preparing you for a professional career in a wide range of chemistry based industries.
 The degree allows for the completion of a second major or additional sub-majors and electives to diversify learning for the careers of the future.